 Have you been injured or diagnosed with cancer after using a defective product?
 You may have a product liability claim for your damages, including medical expenses, lost earnings, and pain and suffering, or a loved one’s wrongful death.
-The experienced Baltimore product liability lawyers at William G. Kolodner P.A. can help you seek maximum compensation from the manufacturer and other responsible parties.
+The experienced Baltimore product liability lawyers at William G. Kolodner Personal Injury Lawyers can help you seek maximum compensation from the manufacturer and other responsible parties.

-How William G. Kolodner, PA Can Help You With Your Product Liability Case
+How William G. Kolodner Personal Injury Lawyers Can Help You With Your Product Liability Case

 Product designers, manufacturers, sellers, and distributors may all be responsible for products that pose a danger to users or consumers.

 However, recovering compensation for medical expenses, lost earnings, and pain and suffering may be difficult.

 Our team at William G. Kolodner Personal Injury Lawyers doesn’t back down when it comes to fighting against big corporations.